mikieallan/bikeshareto/README.md

 1. BikeShare TO occasionally changes the stations, and therefore the lookup will fail.
 I have created a manual lookup based on station name, where I have added the Lat and Lon coordinates.
 There is code already to find the unmatched trips, you'll just need to manually add the coordinates for the station that you have that doesn't have a match.

 ### Dependencies
-beautifulsoup4
+- beautifulsoup4
-env
+- env
-googlemaps
+- googlemaps
-matplotlib
+- matplotlib
-panda
+- panda
-Requests
+- Requests
+- More for Strava